 Rododafni Beach Apartments

 This is our favorite place to stay in all of Cyprus.
-Rododafni apartments is run by a local Cypriot, Costas.
+Rododafni apartments are run by a local Cypriot, Costas.
 Costas goes out of his way to make sure all guests are comfortable in his rooms.
 His apartments are well equipped and extremely affordable.
 Plus, the balcony in each room provides stunning ocean views.
 Don’t take my word for it though – check the reviews!

 Villa Grand Zeus

 If you are traveling with a group to Cyprus a villa is definitely the way to go.
-Villa Grand Zeus is only a 10-minute drive from Pissouri Beach, but if you don’t feel like leaving it also has a free form pool and large terrace for everyone to relax at.
-With all the amenities you could possibly need for a vacation a villa is not a bad option especially for families in Cyprus.
+Villa Grand Zeus is only a 10-minute drive from Pissouri Beach, but if you don’t feel like leaving it also has a free-form pool and large terrace for everyone to relax at.
+With all the amenities you could possibly need for a vacation a villa is not a bad option, especially for families in Cyprus.